manoaconnecttb/manoaconnecttb.github.io/index.md

 <br>

 ## Future Improvements
 Based on the feedback provided by some users, one big concern we should address is user privacy as having the email of a user under their posts is leaking sensitive data.
-Another area of improvement would be the functionality of some pages such as the explore page to include a search filter to better align with what clubs or posts users want to see.
+Another area of improvement would be the functionality of some pages such as the explore page to include a search filter to better align with what clubs or posts users want to see and to clean up the appearance of some components to be more refined.

 ---